It's been a wild year for the financial world. You might be worried about your investments or considering making changes to your portfolio.

 The problem with selling, is nobody knows when the market will turn around and go roaring back up.
 So if you sell, your retirement fund can get left in a ruined heap at the bottom after the market recovers.

 "When you sell in the midst of a crisis, you can put yourself in a position where your portfolio will never recover," David Swensen told NPR for our Life Kit podcast episode on investing.
-Swensen, author of Unconventional Success, oversees investments for Yale University's endowment, which has the best returns of any in the world.
+Swensen, author of Unconventional Success: A Fundamental Approach To Personal Investment, oversees investments for Yale University's endowment, which has the best returns of any in the world.

 "Losing money feels really painful," says Brigitte Madrian, a behavioral economist at Brigham Young University.
 She says the, "rule of thumb is that a loss is twice as bad as an equal-sized gain."
 People end up feeling like they can make the pain stop by selling stocks — even though that's the wrong move.